luke-beep/all-about-windows/README.md

 4. Run DDU and uninstall the drivers.

+5. Reboot.

-5. Run NVCleanStall and build the driver using these settings;
+6. Run NVCleanStall and build the driver using these settings;

 <p>
 	<img src="/assets/nvcleanstall_guide.jpg" alt="My Discord server" /></a>
 </p>

+7. Install the drivers from the package that NVcleanstall created.

+8. Reboot.

 ### **Programming Tools**